fdcl-gwu/Motor_Tests/README.md

     4. Add a known mass, for example 46 gr, to the rig and run record.py again.
 Make sure to change the file name in record.py; A recommended file name, for 46 gr mass, is 'calib_46.txt'.
 You should now have two text files that contain a single column of data read from the force sensor.
     5. Repeat step 5, for different masses.
 Make sure that you do not overload the load cell.

-6) Attach a power supply to the motor and set it at a specific voltage (14.8 V Tiger 700 motor and 11*3.7 CF propeller), checking with a multimeter.
+6) Attach a power supply to the motor and set it at a specific voltage (Tiger 700 motor and 11*3.7 CF propeller with 14.8 V), checking with a multimeter.
 The Voltage may drift during the tests so be prepared to adjust the supply accordingly.

 7) Upload step_test.ino and run record.py (remember to update the file name, a recommended file name is'motor_voltage.txt').
 Make sure that the propellers are blowing wind downside, otherwise reverse two of the motor wires.
 This should take about 15 mins.